 Comments that dissent from official positions of the AAA need to be clearly stated as the author’s personal opinion.

-Authors, Columnists and Contributing Editors are expected to verify all factual information and be able to provide sources or other means of verification upon request.
+Authors, opinion columnists, and section contributing editors are expected to verify all factual information and be able to provide sources or other means of verification upon request.

-AN essays and columns are published only in English.
+AN feature articles and columns are published in English.

 Print AN Content

-The bimonthly AN print editions feature selected contributions (essays based on work in anthropology) from the website as well as matters of record for the association (traditional newsletter content).
-The AN Managing Editor will make all final decisions about what will be included in the print issues based primarily on reader feedback and usage metrics from anthropology-news.org.
+The bimonthly AN print magazine features thematic series as well as matters of record for the association (traditional newsletter content).
+The AN editor solicits content and puts out calls for proposals throughout the year.
+The editor makes all final decisions about content to be included in the print issues.

 Do not use, unless of course part of a quotation with scholarly purpose.